 Kevin Allocca is an author and technology professional and is currently the Head of Culture & Trends at YouTube, where he tracks popular video phenomena and manages trending content initiatives.
-He is YouTube's expert on the intersection of web video and global culture, and is often cited in the press on subjects of virality, popularity, and breaking news.
+He is YouTube's expert on the intersection of web video and global culture, and is often cited in the press on subjects of virality, popularity, digital creativity, and trends in online behavior.

 He is an alumnus of Boston College and lives and works in New York City.